ideaconsult/Toxtree.js/README.md

 	...
 }
 ```
-The `<array>` option, means an array of feature IDs, the `<function>` option is a function with following syntax: `function (groupName, processedFeatures)` which should return (again) an array of feature IDs that are part of that group.
-The second parameter `processedFeatures` is the array of features, as jToxDataset has pre-processed them.
+The `<array>` option, means an array of feature IDs, the `<function>` option is a function with following syntax: `function (groupName, miniDataset)` which should return (again) an array of feature IDs that are part of that group.
+It can either be function object itself, or function-name, if configuration is passed via external _json_.
+The first parameter (`groupName`) is the name of the group being filled, and the second parameter - `miniDataset` is the 1-sized dataset that _jToxStudy_ queried to obtain the available features, with `features` property pre-processed.
+The context in which the function is called is the _jToxKit_ instance (i.e. `this` parameter).

 Another aspect that can be configured from there is the list of possible exports, it has the following format: